Playing Telephone with AI: The Educational Consequences of Whispering to the Machine

 What does AI-fuelled conceptual drift mean for Academia?

-It's important to acknowledge that human-attributed cases of citation decay and conceptual drift are already well-documented phenomena within academia.
-The children’s game of Telephone provides a simplified analogy of just how human-error can naturally lead to a cumulative distortion in knowledge.
+It is important to acknowledge that human-attributed cases of citation decay and conceptual drift are already well-documented phenomena within academia.
+The children’s game of Telephone provides a simplified analogy of how human error can naturally lead to cumulative distortion in knowledge.
 Academics encounter conceptual drift as ideas pass from author to author, who each reinterpret and reshape the original concept according to their own perspective and biases.
 It would be wilfully ignorant not to ask: who’s to say a human would perform any better in the experiment?

-However, it’s important to recognise AIs use in academia still goes largely undisclosed.
-At the same time the citation decay demonstrated in the experiment dilutes, distorts and misrepresents original ideas at the mere click of a button.
+Furthermore, it is important to recognise that AI’s use in academia still goes largely undisclosed.
+At the same time, the conceptual drift demonstrated in the experiment dilutes, distorts, and misrepresents original ideas at the mere click of a button.
 The rapidness of the issue is unprecedented.
 This could lead to an abundance of oversimplified ideas or unintended shifts in ideology which won’t be fully understood.
-No-one is positioned to recognise, let alone positioned to fix the issue in front of them.
-The speed and stealth of the issue poses a compounding threat on global academic culture.
+No one is positioned to recognise, let alone positioned to fix, the issue in front of them.
+The speed and stealth of the problem poses a compounding threat on global academic culture.

 What can we do about it?